-(The following is for your records only and does not need to be returned.)
+(Not applicable to Roth 403(b) Annuities.
+The following is for your records only and does not need to be returned.)

 You are receiving this notice because all or a portion of a payment you are receiving from the National Life Group (the "Plan") is eligible to be rolled over to an IRA or an employer plan.
 This notice is intended to help you decide whether to do such a rollover.